automagicwp/updater/README.md

 	public function initialise() {
 		$options = array(
 			'file'      => __FILE__,
-			'id'        => 'your-plugin-id-from-wplatest-co',
+			'id'        => 'your-plugin-id',
-			'secret'	=> 'your-plugin-secret-from-wplatest-co',
+			'secret'	=> 'your-plugin-secret',
-			// Optional configuration, you don't need to set these if you're using the WPLatest.co API.
+			// Optional configuration, you don't need to set these if you're using the wpupdatehub.com API.
 			'api_url'   => 'https://api.yoursite.com',
 			// corresponds with the "Update URI" field in your plugin's header.
 			'hostname'  => 'yoursite.com',